saccofrancesco/crosswords/README.md

 ---

 ## 📌 TL;DR
-**Crosswords** helps you solve puzzles by recognizing text with Tesseract OCR and scraping answer databases.
+**Crosswords** helps you solve puzzles by recognizing text with ChatGPT OCR and scraping answer databases.
 It runs locally or online via Streamlit — fast, lightweight, and cross-platform.

 👉 Try it online: [crosswords.streamlit.app](https://crosswords.streamlit.app)